 Homemade stock is a pantry staple that you can make right at home.
+Canning chicken broth or turkey broth requires a pressure canner, but you’ll love having shelf-stable broth at the ready for cooking.

 When you live off-grid, storing food without freezing or refrigeration becomes the norm.
 A root cellar, loads of fermentation vessels, and a pressure canner will be your means of food preservation.

-Because broth is such a staple food and because butchering chickens means more broth than we can eat up at one time, I turn to pressure canning.
-The process is dead simple once the broth is made, and when soups, stews, and sauces are on the menu, it’s easy to pop open a jar when we need it.
+Then when soups, stews, and sauces are on the menu, it’s easy to pop open a jar when we need it.

 Just a quick note that broth, like all other low-acid foods, must be canned using a pressure canner.
 A water bath canner is not sufficient to safely preserve low-acid foods.